 TodaysArt — Genesis of Volume

 United Visual Artists created the lighting design for one of the venues at TodaysArt Festival, The Hague.

-UVA’s large-scale installation Volume first appeared in the garden of London’s V&A museum in 2006 and has since travelled as far as Hong Kong, Taiwan, St. Petersburg and Melbourne.
-It consists of a field of 48 luminous, sound-emitting columns that respond to movement.
-Visitors weave a path through the sculpture, creating their own unique journey in light and music.
-Massive Attack curated the sound for Volume.
+Volume (2006) is an interactive, large-scale audiovisual installation created by United Visual Artists (UVA) in collaboration with Massive Attack’s Robert Del Naja and composer Neil Davidge.
+It first appeared in the garden of London’s V&A museum and has since travelled as far as Hong Kong, Taiwan, St. Petersburg and Melbourne.
+It consists of a field of 48 luminous, sound-emitting columns that respond to movement, and visitors weave a path through the sculpture, creating their own unique journey in light and music.

+TodaysArt — Genesis of Volume